-0 0110 p 0000 1 1 01110 11 0111

 Curricular Year One: Year Two: Year Three: Year Four:

 Threads Call to Adventure Departure/ Crossing Initiation/Transformation Extending the Journey

 the Threshold

-Knowledge Completed with Completed with Completed with course, Completed with course,

-course content course, laboratory and laboratory and clinical content laboratory, and clinical

-for NU 111 and clinical content and and experiences for NU 230, content and experiences

-NU 114 in each experiences for NU 320, 330, 350, & 352 in each for NU 332, 470, 471,

-area 232, 224, 240, & 260 area 422, & 411 in each area.
+Knowledge Completed with course content for NU 111 and NU 114 in each area Completed with course, laboratory and clinical content and experiences for NU 232, 224, 240, & 260 in each area.
+Completed with course, laboratory and clinical content and experiences for NU 230, 320, 330, 350, & 352 in each area Completed with course, laboratory, and clinical content and experiences for NU 332, 470, 471, 422, & 411 in each area.

-1 in each area.
 RN to BSN Courses

-G1 :11

 Skills

 Values

-Meaning • → \
+Meaning

-Experiences + ,
+Experiences ↓ ↓